Encode Hungwords in Semi-Diplomatic Transcriptions

 Practice: Encode Hungwords

-When you are transcribing your semi-diplomatic text, type the hungword in the semantic line to which it belongs.
-Tag turnovers with the <seg> element thus:
+When you are transcribing your semi-diplomatic transcription, type the hungword in the semantic line to which it belongs.
+Wrap all hungwords in the <seg> element.
+To differentiate between turnovers and turnunders, use the @type attribute with a value of either "turnover" or "turnunder" as appropriate.

 <body>